jusgou/BC_Project_1/README.md

 ### ADDITIONAL NOTES:
 ### Add flexibility
 ### If there is a threshold level of investment (say, $20M), there are more options available to customize their user experience (eg. more MC simulations)
+### Allow for the choice of sectors/industries
+### Contingency Planning: what happens in the event of a catstrophe
+### Is it possible to project sharpe ratios (eg) into the future to take into account the future response to the volatility of markets.
+### Refining MC simulations: compute mean, standard deviation we can plot the high, low, mean outcome through time.
+This would be a way to create a robust projection of Sharpe Ratios into the future.
+###
 ###
 # PROPSECTIVE LINKS TO DATA:
 #